 The letter placing a student on probation must include an explicit statement of what must be accomplished and by what date in order for the student to be removed from probation and returned to good standing in the department/program.
 If the student does not comply with the conditions of probation, a letter (signed by the DGS) will be sent to the student with notification of dismissal from the degree program.
 Termination letters must inform the student of the right to appeal, first, to the department/program, and second, to the Graduate Faculty Senate.
 A copy of a termination letter must be sent to the graduate dean at the same time it is sent to the student.

 Students have the right to appeal dismissal from their degree programs.
 As long as a student is in an appeal process, the student should maintain enrollment and continue working on degree program requirements.
 A student’s first appeal of dismissal must be made to the department/program.
-If the student does not appeal, the Graduate School will send the student an official notice of dismissal from the program.
+If the student does not appeal, the Office of Graduate Studies will send the student an official notice of dismissal from the program.

 Students should notify their DGS in writing that they are appealing dismissal.
 A copy of the appeal letter addressed to the DGS should be sent to the graduate dean.
 Departments and programs organize their own appeals processes.
-If the department/program does not reverse its decision, the DGS will notify the Graduate School that the student has gone through the probationary period and the appeal process and has been dismissed.
+If the department/program does not reverse its decision, the DGS will notify the Office of Graduate Studies that the student has gone through the probationary period and the appeal process and has been dismissed.